bestisblessed/mma-ai-swift-app/README.md

 2. Make sure the `ChatViewModel.swift` file has the correct IP address for your local machine
 3. Build and run the app in the iOS simulator or on a physical device

+### Local Data Caching

+Fighter and event data is persisted to JSON files in the app's support directory.
+On launch the app checks the server's data version and only fetches new files when the server data has changed.
+This keeps screens quick even on slow connections while ensuring you always see the latest updates.

 ## Usage

 1. Launch the app